Alexander-Barth/ROMS.jl/docs/src/index.md

 ```bash
 mpirun -np 4 ./romsM  roms.in | tee roms.out
 ```
 where 4 is the number of cores to use.
+To use 4 CPUs, you need to set `NtileI` to 2 and `NtileJ` to 2.

 With the command `tee` the normal screen output will be place in the file `roms.out` but still be printed on the screen.